 The door creaks open, and you step into the artist’s space.
 What magic will you find?

-Join me for Ruby Slipper’s Studio Sessions – a new array of documentary blogs which chart artists in their creative spaces.
+Join me for Ruby Assembly’s Studio Sessions – a new array of documentary blogs which chart artists in their creative spaces.
 We discuss their practice, their development and some of the hurdles they’ve overcome.
 It’s a wisdom waterfall, y’all.

 Today we meet with Anika Cook of The Gently Unfurling Sneak in her western-suburbs based airy studio.
 I was first attracted to Anika’s work when I saw a dress of hers: it was a beautiful silk with a surreal seamonster scene and a bright obelisk.
 It looked like collage, but then again not.
 It was clothing that told a story, and wasn’t about the physicality of the wearer.
 I love clothing like this, and wanted to know more about the artist behind the label.
 So I drove across the Westgate into the clear air, and down to Anika’s studio – laden with treats from Sugardough Bakery and a journal full of questions.

 I: Did you have a clear idea about what you wanted to do?